deepakri201/NLSTNatureSciData/README.md

 │   ├── technicalCompliance.ipynb    -- code to ensure the files are true DICOM files
 │   └── validateNLSTSegVolume.ipynb  -- code to compare the volume of the lesions in NLSTSeg using pyradiomics vs what the authors provided
 ├── UsageNotes/
-│   ├── NLSTSybilFMDemo/    -- directory holding the files for the foundation model demonstration using the NLST-Sybil bounding boxes
-│   │   ├── overview.ipynb  -- overview of the demo
-│   │   ├── part1.ipynb     -- creates a table to hold the image information and center points, from which a 2d or 3d patch is formed to extract features, along with the binary labels
-│   │   ├── part2.ipynb     -- extracts features using the FMCIB foundation model
-│   │   ├── part3.ipynb     -- extracts features using the MedSigLIP foundation model
-│   │   └── part4.ipynb     -- uses the features from both models to train separate classifiers, to see if lung cancer stage can be classified
-│   └── parseSEGandSR.ipynb -- demonstration of how to download, read, and visualize the SEG and SR DICOM files ├── LICENSE
+│   ├── parseSEGandSR.ipynb -- demonstration of how to download, read, and visualize the SEG and SR DICOM files ├── LICENSE
 └── README.md
 </pre>